1. Writing a Multi Layer Feedforward Neural Network from Scratch

 self.zerograd()

 This method is called per example on every batch on every epoch.
-What happens is, when we pass the loss of model and update term, it run over every layers and checks updates the delta term for all parameters.
+What happens is, when we pass the loss of model and update term, it runs over every layer and checks updates the delta term for all parameters.
 More simply:

 - For every layer from output to input: